Haku-uu/DHTS-Net/README.md

 This repository provides the PyTorch implementation of **DHTS-Net**, a Dual-Heterogeneity Temporal-Spatial Network for traffic flow prediction.

-DHTS-Net is designed to explicitly model temporal and spatial heterogeneity in urban traffic systems.
-In the temporal dimension, it decouples stable structural temporal dependencies and non-stationary temporal dynamics.
-In the spatial dimension, it separately captures topological diffusion dependencies and semantic similarity relations.
-By integrating dual-path temporal modeling, dual-path spatial modeling, dynamic expert assignment, and multi-step prediction, DHTS-Net aims to improve the robustness and accuracy of traffic flow forecasting under complex and non-stationary traffic conditions.

 ## Project Structure

 ```text